newslynx/newslynx-core/README.md

 ##### Initialize the database, super user, and install built-in sous chefs.

-If you're using our default setup, use the app defaults flag:
+If you're using our default setup, use the app defaults flag, which will create the necessary recipes and tags as specified in [newslynx/dot_newslynx/defaults](newslynx/dot_newslynx/defaults).
+Edit those files to make changes to default values.

 ```
 $ newslynx init --app-defaults
 ```

-Expert mode: to install the barebones system:
+**[Expert mode]** To install the barebones system:

 ```
 $ newslynx init